Arthur-St-06/Neural-Net-Framework/README.md

 The code is designed to demonstrate a fundamental understanding of neural networks and GPU programming.
 It showcases various aspects, including:

 - Creating neural network layers using object-oriented programming principles.
-- Implementing activation functions (Sigmoid and ReLU) for non-linear transformations.
+- Implementing activation functions (ReLU and Softmax) for non-linear transformations.
-- Defining loss functions (Mean Squared Error) to measure the network's performance.
+- Defining loss functions (Categorical Cross-Entropy) to measure the network's performance.
 - Incorporating optimization algorithms (SGD, RMSprop, and Adam) for efficient training.
+- Making AI models to generalize effectively using reguralization losses of weights and biases.
 - Leveraging GPU acceleration for matrix computations (CUDA-based).

+## System Configuration

+On my development machine, which runs Windows 10, I have the following hardware, making the training time of the model provided below equal to 2.142 seconds:

+- CPU: Intel Core i9-13900K
+- GPU: NVIDIA RTX 4090

 ## Usage